ccb60/SLRSIM/README.md

 # SLRSIM
-A lightweight package to access and analyze data on changes in sea level.
+A lightweight package to access and analyze data on changes in sea level

+## Outline of Contents
 The package includes functions to:

 1. Access metadata for NOAA water level station, through NOAA APIs.